2020 HAMS Registration is now OPEN.

-- A high peak alpine snow climb (as required for Basic Mountaineering certificate), e.g. Longs Peak via Lamb’s Slide and the Clark’s Arrow route.
+- A high peak alpine snow climb (as required for ACS certificate), e.g. Longs Peak via Lamb’s Slide and the Clark’s Arrow route.

 - Ideally, all HAMS students should have climbed at least three couloirs, but at a bare minimum we require at least one completed couloir climb (as required for Technical Snow), with the understanding that no students will be allowed to participate on a grad climb (e.g. Mt.
-Rainier) unless they have climbed at least three couloirs prior to the grad climb.
+Rainier) unless they have climbed at least two couloirs after the end of HAMS and prior to the grad climb.
 A single, incomplete couloir attempt is not sufficient to qualify for admission to HAMS.

 HAMS Graduation and Alpinist Certification:

-To graduate from HAMS, a student must complete the “Glacier Travel / High Peak Expeditions” module, demonstrate proficiency at crevasse rescue and glacier camping, complete at least three couloir climbs, and participate on a self-led (or “lightly-led”) expedition to a high glaciated peak, such as Mt.
+To graduate from HAMS, a student must complete the “Glacier Travel / High Peak Expeditions” module, demonstrate proficiency at crevasse rescue and glacier camping, complete at least two couloir climbs after HAMS, and participate on a self-led (or “lightly-led”) expedition to a high glaciated peak, such as Mt.
 Rainier.
 However, we feel that an accomplished high-peak alpinist should also have basic first aid training and avalanche training, so we award a HAMS Alpinist certificate to HAMS graduates who also achieve the following: